tenhjo/wzk/docs/README.md

   os.environ['OMP_NUM_THREADS'] = '1'
   ```

-make sure you import wzk before matplotlib / numpy to get the expected behaviour
+make sure you import wzk before matplotlib / numpy to get the expected behavior

 ---
 This repo has nothing to do with [Werkzeug](https://pypi.org/project/Werkzeug/).